INCF/nineml-spec/source/introduction.rst

 A NineML object model representation can take multiple forms.
-A program can employ a concrete representation of the NineML objects in a specific programming language, convert an internal model representation to and from hierarchical data formats (see :ref:`Serialisation`), or use code generation to produce a model representation for a target simulation environment.
+A program can employ a concrete representation of the NineML objects in a specific programming language, convert an internal model representation to and from hierarchical data formats (see :ref:`Serialization`), or use code generation to produce a model representation for a target simulation environment.